Ichoran/teensy-stimulus/README.md

 If the device has encountered an error while running, the LED will flash very quickly (five times a second).

 While a stimulus protocol is running, the LED will be off by default.
-If there is a protocol running on that output, the LED will do whatever the protocol tells it to do.
+If there is a protocol running on that output and there is no error, the LED will do whatever the protocol tells it to do.

 ## Loading the Teensy Stimulus program onto a Teensy 3.1 or later board